Andrew A. Michta

-Biography
+Early life and education

-Andrew Michta was born in Poland, the son of Józef and Adela (Stokowiec) Michta.

-He holds a Ph.D. in International Relations from the School of Advanced International Studies at the Johns Hopkins University (1987).
+Michta was born in Poland, the son of Józef and Adela (Stokowiec) Michta.
+He holds a Ph.D. in International Relations from the Johns Hopkins University School of Advanced International Studies (1987).

+Career

 From 1988–2015 he was the M.W.
 Buckman Distinguished Professor of International Studies at Rhodes College, a predominantly undergraduate college in Memphis, Tennessee.
 There he received the Clarence Day Dean's Award for Outstanding Research.
 He was on leave from 2005 to 09 and from 2011 to 13.
 In 2015 he left Rhodes and went to teach in the JPME system at the US Naval War College graduate program.

-While on leave From Rhodes, from May 2011–13 he was the Senior Transatlantic Fellow and the founding Director of the Warsaw branch office of the German Marshall Fund of the United States.
+While on leave from Rhodes, from May 2011–13 he was the Senior Transatlantic Fellow and the founding Director of the Warsaw branch office of the German Marshall Fund of the United States.
 From 2005–09, he was Professor of National Security Studies and Director of Studies of the Senior Executive Seminar at the George C. Marshall European Center for Security Studies in Germany.
-He was a visiting scholar at the Hoover Institution on War, Revolution and Peace at Stanford University and a research associate at the Institute for European, Russian and Eurasian Studies at George Washington University.
+He was a visiting scholar at the Hoover Institution on War, Revolution and Peace and a research associate at the Institute for European, Russian and Eurasian Studies at George Washington University.
 From 2000–2001 he was at the Woodrow Wilson Center in Washington, D.C.
 (2000–2001).

-He is a member of the International Institute for Strategic Studies in London.
-He is a Contributing Editor to 1945, an online national security website.
+He is a life member of the Council on Foreign Relations.
+He is also a member of the International Institute for Strategic Studies in London.
+He is a Contributing Editor to 19FortyFive, a national security focused website.
 He served on the Advisory Council of the Center for European Policy Analysis in Washington, D.C. and has served on the AAASS Board of Directors (2001–2004).
 He was senior fellow at the Center for European Policy Analysis from 2013–14.
 The BBC characterized him as "a well-known expert on security issues."
 He speaks several languages, including English, French, German, Polish, and Russian.
-Michta is a Contributing Editor to online national security website 19FortyFive.